 Quitting shows that you know what’s best for yourself, what you won’t stand for anymore, even if the act of quitting might be not be the best decision at the world, timing-wise.
 If you’re quitting something at an uncertain time in your life, whether it’s a job, a manuscript, a relationship, a friendship, a project, life plans, anything, it makes you all the more stronger for making that decision in a bumpy time.
 And you can quit the smaller things too!
 Quit the habits no longer serving you.
 Quit your own pettiness.
 Quit being productive if you don’t feel like it.
 You can quit most things in your life if you have the privilege/safety to.
 While it certainly shakes things up in our lives, ironically it’s the quitting that makes everything else become clear.
 That ‘everything’ being what you need the most right now.
 Like Glennon Doyle quoted on her Instagram: “Quitting is my favourite.
 Every day I quit.
 Every single day… Begin and quit!
 Only way to survive.
 Embrace quitting as a spiritual practice, loves.”

 When I left my job, I was so torn as to whether I could actually leave because I didn’t have another gig or job offer to go to, despite piles of applications I’d sent out.
-I spent months going back and forth because of this; eventually I decided to just bite the bullet and trust that I would figure things out.
+I spent months going back and forth because of this; eventually I decided to just bite the bullet and trust that I would figure things out (while also being in a very privileged position to be able to bite said bullet, too).
 One month later, I was back on my feet and pursuing the freelance life I’d been dreaming of for a while and life was pretty sweet.
 Don’t get me wrong; the process of deciding to leave, actually handing in the notice and leaving in itself were all terrifying prospects, but I knew that it was my time.
 After the execution itself, it felt so empowering, even if scary.
 The former both outweighed and outstayed the latter.

-It applies to creative projects too.
+Quitting can applies to creative projects too.
 Sometimes you try so hard to make something work and no matter how much you believe in its potential, something just isn’t clicking.
 Round hole, square peg; you just have to surrender to the fact that it just, for whatever reason, isn’t working and quit.
 In doing so, you automatically give yourself a wealth of new, more exciting, more rewarding, more interesting ideas to explore – like opening a door on a busy street and on the other side is this wonderful meadow with the backdrop of a stunning valley and dramatic snowy mountains.
 A creative Narnia, if you will.
-In short, by quitting, you liberate yourself.
+In short, by quitting creative things sometimes when they don’t feel right, you liberate yourself to probably an even better idea.

 Sometimes you have to quit places.
 Sometimes you’re yearning for a change of scene or your time has simply expired there.
 It makes me sad to think of me quitting London, because that implies that I don’t want to be there anymore and I’m leaving for good, which isn’t necessarily true.
 But generally, sometimes we do need to quit our environment, whether that’s leaving a city, moving to a new place, a new country, a new house, a new county, a new planet; wherever.
 Conversely, you can also quit the idea of constantly moving around and fall in love with putting your roots down, too.
 Quit what doesn’t feel deeply good to/for you, essentially.